Tegillarca granosa: Culinary use

 In Thailand, they are known as hoi kraeng (หอยแครง), presumably a corruption of the common Indonesian name.
 In Thai cuisine, they are usually boiled and eaten with a spicy and sour dipping sauce like other types of seafood.

 Safety

 Some sources of blood cockle may not undergo the depuration process.
 Therefore, certain styles of preparation, such as the poaching commonly carried out in Shanghai, can leave many pathogens present.
+A 2014 study found that blood cockles collected from the Sabang River in Asajaya, Sarawak, Malaysia, contained cadmium and lead levels exceeding Malaysian food safety regulations, indicating potential health risks from long-term consumption.